-Lucy studied for her PhD as part of the prestigious Wellcome Trust PhD programme in Developmental and Stem Cell biology at the University of Cambridge.
+Lucy is a European and UK Patent Attorney.
+She studied for her PhD as part of the prestigious Wellcome Trust PhD programme in Developmental and Stem Cell biology at the University of Cambridge.
 After an initial year studying the dynamics of cell proliferation, the origins of embryonic pluripotency and the molecular mechanisms of cell polarity, her PhD was focused on a functional analysis of motor protein dynamics during oogenesis, using Drosophila melanogaster as a model system.
 An additional project concerned investigating the non-Newtonian fluid dynamics of the oocyte cytoplasm.
 During her PhD, Lucy published first-author papers in the well-known academic journals PNAS and Development.

 Lucy has a passion for helping clients solve puzzles associated with their intellectual property, be that how best to draft a broad but patentable claim, or how to overcome objections in view of the prior art.
 Her natural sciences degree and PhD both revolved around assimilating information from a broad range of subjects; from chemistry, biochemistry, neuroscience, molecular biology, and genetics.
 She relishes a career that keeps that breadth and exposes her to a wide range of biotechnology inventions.